ockendenjo/home-brew/2020/0924_winter_ale.md

 2020-09-24 Vanilla extract formed blobs and sank to bottom of the pan.
 Unsure how much flavour transferred.
 Most wort racked to fermenter after cooling.
 Bottom section containing some trub transferred to demijohn and left to settle.

+2020-09-30 Wort in demijohn started growing white spots (natural yeast).
+Left to ferment rather than racking back into fermenter.